AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/rule-editor-core-components-user-interface.md

 ## Règles d’écriture {#write-rules}

 Vous pouvez écrire des règles à l’aide de l’éditeur de règles visuel <!-- or the code editor.
 When you launch the rule editor the first time, it opens in the visual editor mode.
 You can switch to the code editor mode and write rules.
 However, if you write or modify a rule in code editor, you cannot switch to the visual editor for that rule unless you clear the code editor.
-When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->
+When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->.

-Commençons par découvrir comment écrire des règles à l’aide d’un éditeur visuel.
+Examinons d’abord comment écrire des règles à l’aide d’un éditeur visuel.

 +++

-+++ Utilisation de l’éditeur visuel {#using-visual-editor}
++++ Utilisation des {#using-visual-editor} de l’éditeur visuel

-Découvrez comment créer une règle dans un éditeur visuel à l’aide de l’exemple de formulaire suivant.
+Examinons comment créer une règle dans un éditeur visuel à l’aide de l’exemple de formulaire suivant.

 ![Create-rule-example](assets/create-rule-example.png)